sakib13/DemoVR_1/README.md

 -Interact with a red button in VR, which activates a physical buzzer connected to the Arduino.

+-Score points by successfully throwing cubes into a basket inside the VR environment.

 This prototype demonstrates the potential of tangible VR interactions that combine physical hardware feedback with virtual immersion.

 **----Design----**